bdCastro/ESIEE-system-security/README.md

 rule32: Checking if stored password are correctly protected

-rule36: Checking the acess rigth for some sensitive content files
+rule36: Checking the access rigth for some sensitive content files

 rule38: Checking the executability of setuid commands on 'root'

-rule47: Checking that log files are stored on a different partition
+rule47: Checking if log files are stored on a different partition

-rule55: Checking the creation of a chroot jail and its acess rights for a partitioned service
+rule55: Checking the creation of a chroot jail and it's access rights for a partitioned service